luci-project/eval-atc23/expat/README.md

  * excluding test `test_misc_version` checking the version (which would always fail except with the library it was built with)
  * executing the original contents of the `main`-body in an endless loop (instead of a single execution) while measuring the runtime - so the effect of dynamic updates can become visible.

-Hence the number of total test cases depend on the library version, ranging from 326 to 343.
+Hence, the number of total test cases depend on the library version, ranging from 326 to 343.

 The sources for the modified test suite are located in the `src-test` directory.

-The script `gen-test.sh` builds the test suite within a Debian Bullseye Docker image, using the official repository for includes and a previously build library (e.g., version 2.4.0) to link against:
+The script `gen-test.sh` builds the test suite within a Debian Bullseye Docker image, using the official repository for includes and a previously built library (e.g., version 2.4.0) to link against:

     ./gen-test.sh R_2_4_0